shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/mraid-and-mobile-video-tutorial.md

 ---
-title : MRAID and Mobile Video Tutorial description : Learn about MRAID, what it does, and why we need it. ms.date : 12/05/2023 ms.custom : industry-reference
+title : Industry Reference - MRAID and Mobile Video Tutorial description : Learn about MRAID, what it does, and why we need it. ms.date : 12/05/2023 ms.custom : industry-reference
 ---

-# MRAID and mobile video tutorial
+# Industry Reference - MRAID and mobile video tutorial

 This page offers an introduction to MRAID and mobile video.
 It attempts to answer questions such as: